-Revenue from leasing of aircraft equipment is recognized as operating lease revenue on a straight-line basis over the terms of the applicable lease agreements.
+Revenue from leasing of engines, aircraft and related parts and equipment is recognized as operating lease revenue on a straight-line basis over the terms of the applicable lease agreements.
 Revenue is not recognized when cash collection is not reasonably assured.
 When collectability is not reasonably assured, the customer is placed on non-accrual status and revenue is recognized when cash payments are received.